JetBrains/kotlin-web-site/docs/topics/gradle.md

 kotlin.build.report.output=file
 ```

-The following values (and their combinations) are available:
+The following values and their combinations are available for the output:

 | Option       | Description                                                                                                                                                                                                                                                                                                                                     |
 |--------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|